kmcgaugh/network-engineer-track/README.md

 Start reviewing the fundamentals of networking and make sure you can grasp it all.
 * If you do not understand the fundamentals, you won't become the engineer.

+# The Next Step
+* Learning to automate Cisco LAN with Python/Ansible
+* Cisco DEVNET Associate

 # The Next Skills
 * Network Automation (Python/Ansible, DEVNET, and Cisco ACI)
 * SDN (SD-WAN/SD-ACCESS)